Evaluating a Methodology for Increasing AI Transparency: A Case Study: Related Work

-For conventional software, researchers have developed sets of rules \cite{parnas2011precise}, evaluation critieria \cite{piorkowski2021ai}, and assessment methodologies \cite{smart2002assessing,plosch2014value,ding2014knowledge}.
+For conventional software documentation, researchers have developed sets of rules \cite{parnas2011precise}, evaluation critieria \cite{piorkowski2021ai}, and assessment methodologies \cite{smart2002assessing,plosch2014value,ding2014knowledge}.
 Quality attributes such as accuracy, concreteness, writing style, and understandability have been offered as useful dimensions of quality \cite{plosch2014value}.
 Other dimensions such as completeness, unambiguity, conciseness, and ease of access have been proposed \cite{parnas2011precise}.
 Yet other dimensions include consistency, traceability, reusability, format, trustworthiness, and retrievability \cite{ding2014knowledge,zhi2015cost}.
-This paper draws on many of these dimensions to assess the quality of AI FactSheets.
+This paper draws on many of these dimensions to assess the quality of AI documentation produced by practitioners employing the human-centered approach outlined above.